-For example, they separate a section for vegetables, a section for households, a section for fishes and meats, a section for dry foods, etc.
+For example, they keep a section for vegetables, a section for households, a section for fishes and meats, a section for dry foods, etc.

-This is done so that customers can find their desired product easily.
+This is done so that customers can find their desired products easily.

 When we read newspapers, we see this practice there too.
 There are also some sections there.
-Such as national news, international news, sports section, editorial section, and entertainment section etc.
+Such as national news, international news, sports section, editorial section, and an entertainment section, etc.

 This is done for easy navigation.
-If you want to read sports news, you can find that in the sports section, if you want to read national news, you can go to the national news section to read the national news.
+If you want to read sports news, you can find that in the sports section, if you want to read national news, you can go to the national news section.

-You can consider this section as their categories.
+You can consider these sections as their categories.

 When it comes to blog categories, you can divide your blog topic into different sections.
-So that, readers can easily go through different types of posts and can read what they want to read.
+So that readers can easily go through different types of posts and can read what they want.

 So, blog categories are different sections of your blog topic.